Agora Review Submission Guidelines

 Formatting and Submission Requirements

-All submissions must be submitted as a Google Docs link.
+All submissions must be shared as a Google Docs link.
 Sharing settings must be set so that “Anyone with the link” can view the document.

 Please use a readable standard font such as Times New Roman, Arial, or Calibri in 11-point or 12-point size, and keep formatting simple and consistent.
 Please use single spacing throughout.

-If you use citations, please use Vancouver style throughout.
-In-text citations should appear as bracketed numbers (for example, [1] or [2]), and full references should appear in a numbered References section at the end of the piece in the order of first citation.
+For scientific and other source-based academic papers, please use Vancouver-style citations throughout.
+In-text citations should appear as bracketed plain-text numbers, for example [1] or [2].
+Full references should appear in a numbered References section at the end of the piece in the order of first citation.
+References should use bracketed numbers and should include one blank line between entries.
 If possible, please include a DOI or stable URL for each source.

-If you include tables or figures, please label them clearly and keep formatting straightforward.
+If your piece includes tables or figures, please label them clearly and keep formatting straightforward.
+Tables should be easy to read and figures should be placed close to the relevant discussion when possible.

 Accepted pieces may be reformatted by the editorial team before publication.